 \section{Abstract}

-In this article we give an explicit formula of determinant of a Heisenberg representation $\rho$ of a finite group $G$ modulo $\rm{Ker}(\rho)$.
-We also show that this formula of determinant is independent of the choice of the maximal isotropic for Heisenberg representation $\rho$.
+In this paper we give an explicit formula of the determinant of a Heisenberg representation $\rho$ of a finite group $G$.
+Heisenberg representations are induced by 1-dimensional characters in multiple ways, but our formula will be independent of any particular choice of induction.